-My Studio, now known as the “Belle creative arts center” is located at 87 High street in Wilton, Maine across from Kineowatha park.
+My Studio, now called “Belle” is located at 87 High street in Wilton, Maine across from Kineowatha park.
 Formerly the ‘Wells Fiddlehead cannery’ operating for 4 generations canning dandelions and fiddleheads is having a second life it’s next incarnation.
-As I build it out, I will offer classes in welding, blacksmithing, copper work, plasma cutting, pottery, jewelry and more.
-Please sign up on the website for updates
+As I build it out, I will offer classes in blacksmithing, fold forming, pottery, jewelry and more.
+Please sign up on the website for updates about classes and events.

-In 2018 I opened ‘Vera’s Iron and Vine’ at 127 Broadway Farmington, Maine.
+In 2018 I opened ‘Vera’s Iron and Vine’ Now located in Wilton, Maine.
 The shop is A collective of Artisans from the Western Mountains region.
-Many of my original works, Hand forged shelving, Artisan jewelry and furnishings Can be seen and purchased at that location Tuesday-Saturday 10-5.
+Many of my original multi media works, photography, Hand forged home goods, Artisan jewelry and furnishings Can be seen and purchased at that location Thursday-Saturday 10-5.

 ***To be Soft and Bold is an Artful way to live https://www.verajohnson.net/get-personal